Can You Put Leave-In Conditioner On Dry Hair?

 Hair experts further divide them into categories from 1A to 4C.
 Each hair type requires different levels of moisture.

-You have to keep both the porosity and hair type in mind to select the best type of leave-in conditioner if you plan to use it on dry hair.
+You have to keep both porosity and hair type in mind when selecting the best leave-in conditioner if you plan to use it on dry hair.

 Remember that when your hair is dry, it’s less absorbent than normal, so err on the side of caution and avoid the types of leave-ins that might be too heavy for your hair.